UniversalDependencies/UD_Czech-CAC/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Temporary fix of double subjects (second subject converted to dep).
+    In the long run, the cause should be found and fixed upstream.
 * 2022-05-15 v2.10
   * Added VerbForm=Part|Voice=Pass to long forms of passive participles.
   * Added VerbForm=Vnoun to verbal nouns.